Fine continental, gold-plated metal wall clock of small proportions - antique

 Description

-Small Continental, gilded metal wall clock with exceptionally small proportions, measuring only 12 ″ in height, featuring a sphere above a bow tied with a ribbon, round, embossed, enamel dial with the inscription F. Berthoud, Paris with Arabic numerals and original pierced hands, surrounded by acorn side panels, a female mask on a pierced and narrowing case.
+Small Continental, gilded metal wall clock with remarkably small proportions, measuring only 12″ in height, featuring a sphere above a bow tied with a ribbon, round, embossed, enamel dial with the inscription F. Berthoud, Paris, with Arabic numerals and original pierced hands, surrounded by acorn side panels, a female mask on a pierced and tapered case.
 This small clock is in perfect original condition. c1850

-Luxury antique furniture and accessories can be an excellent idea for decorating our interiors.
+Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+This is a nod to history, creating, and designing classic and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy and interesting are antique products in Rococo and Louis XV styles.
-Next is Baroque, a name derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Noteworthy are antique pieces in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate, statement pieces designed to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive.
-It featured brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+An important style is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture design.
+Renaissance furniture was quite heavy and solid, using brown stains, cornices, sturdy bases, and reliefs.
+These were quite distinctive products, but they also introduced many new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-The most important aspect of stylish antique furniture is originality.
-And ultimately, this is crucial from the buyer’s perspective, as the market is flooded with many forgeries.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, and historians from around the world at your disposal.
+The key to stylish antique furniture is originality.
+And ultimately, this is crucial from the buyer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photo.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details